 Issue 8 of The Lindenwood Review features the winner of our Chapter One contest, "Silence" by Elizabeth Skoski, along with Honorable Mention novel chapters by Joe Baumann, Laura Young, and AJ Cunder.

 The Lindenwood Review is the literary journal of Lindenwood University in St. Charles, Missouri, produced by the university’s MFA in Writing program.
 The journal is published annually; fiction, poetry, and personal essays may be submitted from July 1 through November 1 via Submittable (no fee).
 Submissions are welcome from both new and established writers.
-We look for fiction with believable characters and a vivid story; poetry with original, interesting use of language; well-crafted, fiercely honest essays; and mostly, work that moves us as readers and inspires us as writers.
+Our poetry editor is looking for contemporary poetry with its own voice made of true words offered in fresh ways, deft line breaks (or in prose poems, pacing), and innovative forms.
+Our prose editors are looking for fiction with believable characters and a vivid story; well-crafted, fiercely honest essays; and mostly, work that moves us as readers and inspires us as writers.